shfakhari/python/README.md

 # python
-Location where I save python scripts I am working on
+Location where I save python scripts I am working on.
+Writing an additional line to commit changes.